Today I want to talk to you about one of the best amino acids that has really helped me manage feelings of depression, anxiety and trauma.

 But life can be tough at times, and things happen.

-And that’s why I’m glad I have access to DL-Phenylalanine whenever I need it.
+And that’s why I’m glad I have access to DL-Phenylalanine (DLPA) whenever I need it.

 It helps me get through stressful times.